How to clear your browser cache

 2. CLICK THE RELOAD BUTTON IN BROWSER

 That’s it!
-The page you are viewing should now be cleared from your Browser’s cache and you should see the web page updates I have made.
+The page you are viewing should now be cleared from your web browser’s cache and you should see the web page updates I have made.
 I f not, do it again, sometimes files “stick in your cache”.

 Comments are closed.